Groeslon

 Groeslon was by-passed in 2002 by the A487 road, a trunk road which cost around £12 million to complete.
 A bat bridge was constructed in 2010 to guide lesser horseshoe bats across the road.

 Formerly an agricultural and slate mining village, Groeslon is now expanding as a commuter village for the surrounding towns, especially Caernarfon and Bangor.
 Its initial growth came as a result of the construction of the LMS railway in 1867.
 Groeslon railway station closed in December 1964.
 The railway line is now part of the national cycle route.

-In the village there is one pub called the Penionyn.
+In the village there is one pub, the Tafarn Pennionyn.

-At the bottom of the village, bordering the A487, a huge wall becomes visible.
-This is the wall to the Glynllifon estate, formerly the seat of Lord Newborough, which is now a country park and college (Meirion Dwyfor) specialising in land based industries, e.g. agriculture, equine studies and arboriculture.
+At the bottom of the village, bordering the A487, a huge wall is visible.
+This is the wall to the Glynllifon estate, formerly the seat of Lord Newborough, which is now a country park and a campus of Coleg Meirion-Dwyfor specialising in land-based courses including agriculture, animal studies and veterinary nursing.

-Groeslon is covered by a Neighbourhood Policing Team based in Penygroes.
+Groeslon is covered by a neighbourhood policing team based in Penygroes.

 Governance

-An electoral ward in the same name exists.
-This ward extends beyond the confines of Groeslon Community and the total population taken at the 2011 Census was 1,695.
+For elections to Gwynedd Council, Groeslon is an electoral ward.
+This ward extends beyond the confines of Groeslon village, and the total population taken at the 2011 Census was 1,695.

+Historically, Groeslon was part of Caernarfonshire until the creation of Gwynedd in 1974.